-Well in the football world wives all over the country are packing up houses, hunting on Zillow and putting in requests for school and medical records.
+Well in the football world wives all over the country are preparing to move.
+They are packing up houses, hunting on Zillow, and putting in requests for school and medical records.
 It’s that time of the year and as we are filling boxes ourselves I’ve realized I’m much more organized this move than in the past.
 Seventh time’s the charm?

 In the early years of football, I spent every August purging the house.
 I found it not only kept me busy during camp, but it was a great time for a garage sale.
 This time around we got the whole family involved because we had a deadline.
 With the end of the year approaching quickly I was motivated to get as much out of the house as possible.